AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-auto-crop-rect.md

 ---
 description: Returns a cropped region for an image based on its background color or transparency.
-seo-description: Returns a cropped region for an image based on its background color or transparency.
-seo-title: getAutoCropRect

 solution: Experience Manager
 title: getAutoCropRect
-uuid: bb00d89a-5fc4-476f-aa47-3cf69ef99afe

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---